+It should be decided whether the said provision is essential to the Ministry before applying provision by supplementary estimates.
 Out of 18 Objects, 16 alone are the savings of Objects made for the Hon.
 Ministers and State Ministers.
 Delay in appointing the staff and making payments in the year 2020 for bills relating to the month of December 2019 based on non-receipts of imprests, had attributed to savings of those Objects.

-The process of revising provision approved by the Department of National Budget in two instances and failure to implement projects to the proper according Action Plan due to irregular receipt of imprest continuously up to the end of the year, had been the main reason for non- utilization of provision relating to projects implemented under 8 Objects, of which operations (c) Savings out of provision of Rs.236,966,000 made by supplementary estimates for 02 development sub-projects, amounted to Rs.142,717,365 and thus, it was observed that supplementary estimates are not realistic.
+The process of revising provision approved by the Department of National Budget in two instances and failure to implement projects according to the proper Action Plan due to irregular receipt of imprest continuously up to the end of the year, had been the main reason for non- utilization of provision relating projects implemented under 8 Objects, of which operations are carried out with the coordination of the Planning Division.